jabbink/PokemonGoBot/README.md

 # Known issues

 ## I got `COMPILE FAILED`
-Most of the time is because the api the bot is built upon, [PokeGOAPI-Java](url:https://github.com/Grover-c13/PokeGOAPI-Java), updated and changed something.
+Most of the time it's because the api the bot is built upon, [PokeGOAPI-Java](url:https://github.com/Grover-c13/PokeGOAPI-Java), updated and changed something.
 Run `gradlew --refresh-dependencies clean build`.
 If there's still a problem, open an issue.